 The Industrial Commission of Arizona regulates the workers’ compensation claims in Arizona.
 It also has a Special Fund division that provides benefits to a worker if his employer is not insured.
 An employer is required to provide workers’ compensation insurance if it has just one employee.

-If you are injured, you should report the injury to your employer as soon as possible.
+If you are injured in workplace, you should report the injury to your employer as soon as possible.
 You can file a claim within one year of the date of injury or when you become aware of the condition.
-You can file the claim on your own or if you have an attorney, the attorney can file the claim on your behalf.
+You can file the claim on your own or if you have representation from workplace injury lawyers, they can file the claim on your behalf.
 Once the claim is filed, you have to carefully follow the laws or you may end up forfeiting your benefits or having them suspended.

 There are very specific deadlines by which you must file protests and requests for hearing or you may end up losing the ability to have a hearing even if you disagree with the insurance company’s determinations.
 For instance, if your claim is denied for benefits, you only have 90 days after the mailing date of the denial notice to protest it and request a hearing.
-An attorney can help advise you as to the deadlines and as to whether you should or should not protest a notice.
+An Arizona workers’ compensation attorneycan help advise you as to the deadlines and as to whether you should or should not protest a notice.
 Moreover, an attorney can help you fight a denial of a claim.

 Your doctor may also file a workers’ compensation claim for you if you tell him that you were hurt at work.
 It is important that the doctors have a good history of your injury or it could end up hurting your ability to prove your case later on.